lawrennd/old_talks/_ml/includes/ml-and-supply-chain.md

 \subsection{Machine Learning in Supply Chain}
 \slides{
 * *Supply chain*: Large Automated Decision Making Network
-* Our supply chain: Possibly the world's largest 'AI'
+* Amazon's supply chain: Possibly the world's largest 'AI'
 * Major Challenge:
     * We have a *mechanistic* understanding of supply chain.
     * Machine learning is a *data driven* technology.